arbor-sim/arbor/doc/python/hardware.rst

 .. function:: env.default_allocation

-    Returns a :func:`~arbor.proc_allocation` with the number of threads intitalized with :func:`~arbor.env.default_concurrency` and GPU set to :func:`~arbor.env.default_gpu`.
+    Returns a :func:`~arbor.proc_allocation` with the number of threads intitalized with :func:`~arbor.env.default_concurrency` and GPU number set via :func:`~arbor.env.default_gpu`.
 Use with caution in combination with MPI.

 Prescribed resources